 10 states, including California and New York, and the federal government require candidates and elected officials to disclose lists detailing the sources and amounts of income, either in exact figures or by category.

-Reform for IL is a research and advocacy
+Reform for Illinois is a research and advocacy

 Reform for Illinois